Proto-Celtic language: Subjunctive formations

 Most verbs took one subjunctive suffix in Proto-Celtic, -(a)s-, followed by the thematic primary endings.
-The subjunctive in Proto-Celtic was a descendant of the subjunctive of an Indo-European sigmatic thematic formation *-seti.
+The subjunctive in Proto-Celtic was a descendant of the subjunctive of an Indo-European sigmatic formation *-seti.
 The -ase- variant originated in roots that ended in a laryngeal in Proto-Indo-European; when the *-se- suffix was attached right after a laryngeal, the laryngeal regularly vocalized into *-a-.
 It would then analogically spread to other Celtic strong verb roots ending in sonorants in addition to the weak verbs, even if the root did not originally end in a laryngeal.

 There were also two, possibly three verbs that did not use -(a)se-, instead straight-out taking thematised primary endings.
 They are: *bwiyeti "to be, exist" (subjunctive *bweti), *klinutor "to hear" (subjunctive *klowetor), and possibly *ɸalnati “to approach, drive” (subjunctive *ɸeleti).

 Primary subjunctive formations in Proto-Celtic generally use the e-grade of the verb root, even if the present stem uses the zero-grade.